ehudb9/nandTotetris/README.md

 # NandToTetris

-In this project I started from creating the most basic ligic gates.\
+In this project I started from creating the most basic logic gates.\
 Through the Assembler translator and compiler to OS for "Jack" lang.

 In every subproject file you can diffrent stage of the developmnet.